tytydraco/yessleep/out/My_wife_works_downtown_No_one_has_left_her_building_in_48_hours.md

 I nonetheless wondered if it’d be worthwhile to go there.
 Just to rule it out.
 Inaction would only make me spiral.

 *Bzzzt.* Ken calling again.
 A few missed calls from him now at this point.

+Tunnel vision was making me a prick.
 I answered.

 “Hi.
 I’m heading to the building,” I said.